davith01/easyMaker/README.md

 ## Script included

-* Bootstrap
-* FullCalendar
-* dataTables
-* iCheck
+* Ionic
-* NProgress
+* Facebook Plugin
-* select2
+* Cordova build Android
-* Autosize - resizes text area to fit text
-* validator - HTML from validator using jQuery
-* jQuery Smart Wizard

 ## Copyright and license

-Cloud Services is licensed under The MIT License (MIT).
+Easy Maker Framekork is licensed under The MIT License (MIT).
 Which means that you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
 But you always need to state that Colorlib is the original author of this template.

-Project is developed by [David Camacho](https://davithc01@gmail.com) and [Luis Urrea](https://co.linkedin.com/in/luis-urrea-95b2223) and maintained by [Consorcio Skol & Serna Inc](http://ssadvisors.net/)
+Project is developed by [David Camacho](https://davithc01@gmail.com)